pbetkier/add-issue-id-hook/README.md

 ## Installation
 1. Copy ``commit-msg`` file into ``.git/hooks/`` directory of your project's repository.
 1. Open the newly created copy of ``commit-msg`` file and set ``project`` variable according to your project's name in JIRA.
+1. Make sure the ``commit-msg`` file has execution mode flag set (``chmod +x commit-msg``).

 This plugin requires having Python 2.7 installed.

+### Not a JIRA project?

+This hook supports JIRA issue ids by default, but you can easily customize it to support any other issue id patterns.
+Simply change the ``issue_pattern`` variable to a regular expression that matches the issue ids from your ticket system.

 ## Known limitations
 As this commit hook depends on parsing the current branch name, it won't work when committing in detached HEAD state, e.g. when doing a *reword* operation during ``git rebase --interactive``.